appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-build.md

 ---
 title: Android Build
 description: Learn how to use the Android Build workflow step in Appcircle
-tags: [android, mobile, android, build]
+tags: [android, mobile, android build, build]
 ---

 import Screenshot from '@site/src/components/Screenshot';